Admissions Requirements for Doctor of Acupuncture (DAc.) and Doctor of Oriental Medicine (DOM) Programs

 Students may concurrently enroll in the MSOM and DOM programs or concurrently enroll in the MSA and DAc. programs, ultimately being conferred both degrees after completing each respective degree’s graduation requirements.
 A student pursuing dual enrollment may be awarded an MSOM or MSA without completing the full DOM or DAc. program as long as all masters level graduation requirements have been met.

-The admission requirements for New Students are as follows:
+The admission requirements for new students:

-1) The applicant must have satisfactorily completed at least three (3) years of undergraduate-level education (the equivalent of 90-semester credits, or 135 quarter credits, including 3 units each for chemistry, biology, and psychology) with a minimum 2.0 cumulative GPA on a 4.0 scale from an institution accredited by an agency recognized by the U.S. Secretary of Education, or an equivalent international entity.
+1) The applicant must have satisfactorily completed at least three (3) years of undergraduate-level education (the equivalent of 90-semester credits, or 135 quarter credits, including 3 credit hours each for chemistry, biology, and psychology) with a minimum 2.0 cumulative GPA on a 4.0 scale from an institution accredited by an agency recognized by the U.S. Secretary of Education, or an equivalent international entity.

 2) If the applicant did not take Chemistry, Biology, and Psychology in their undergraduate level of education, the student must take professional-level programmatic courses in Chemistry, Biology, and Psychology offered by VUIM.